-The Directors of the Company who held office at 31 December 2021 and up to the date of the signing of the Annual Report are detailed on page 31.
-As at 31 December 2021, the Board of Directors of the Company comprised two male and two female Directors.
-All Directors will retire and stand for re-election at the Company's AGM on Tuesday, 10 May 2022.
+The Directors of the Company who held office at 31 December 2022 and up to the date of the signing of the Annual Report are detailed on page 37.
+As at 31 December 2022, the Board of Directors of the Company comprised three male and two female Directors.
+Since the end of the financial year, Carolyn Sims has been appointed to the Board which means there are three female Directors on the Board as at the date of this report.

-Charles Cade has agreed to join the Board with effect from 24 March 2022 as an independent non-executive Director and will therefore stand for election at the forthcoming AGM.
+Charles Cade was appointed with effect from 24 March 2022 as an independent non-executive Director of the Company.